Lucretia Marchbanks: Early life

 Lucretia Marshbanks was born enslaved on March 25, 1832, in Putnam County, Tennessee.
 She was the eldest of eleven children and her parents were Mary and Edmund Marshbanks.
 She belonged to a slave owner named Martin Marshbanks.
 Her father was born as the illegitimate son of a slave and her owner, was the half-brother of Martin Marshbanks.

 When Marshbanks was 17, she and her brother, William, became the property of her cousin, Anne Marshbanks, who was the youngest daughter of Martin.
 They then traveled west to Siskiyou County, California with their new slave owner.
 There, Lucretia and William grew up on the plantation where they were trained in cooking and housekeeping.
 After a few years, they are returned to Tennessee where they lived with Martin Marshbanks.

-In 1865, Lucretia was liberated by the Emancipation Proclamation.
+In 1865, Lucretia was liberated by the Thirteenth Amendment.
 She initially stayed with the family before traveling to Colorado where she worked the gold mining camps.
 Not long after, Lucretia returned to Tennessee.